 This award honors academic potential in undergraduate students.
 Selection is usually made from among sophomore year students who show promise through scholarship and career development

 in some aspect of zoology.
 Academic achievement is the foundation of this award, but demonstrated evidence of zoological accomplishment is considered.

-The recipient of this award receives a sum of $400.00 in their university account to help reduce the burden of educational expenses.
+The recipient of this award receives a sum of $550.00 in their university account to help with academic costs.